codefuse-ai/MFTCoder/README.md

 ## News
+🔥🔥🔥 [2024/10/29] Our paper [CoBa: Convergence Balancer for Multitask Finetuning of Large Language Models](https://arxiv.org/abs/2410.06741) has been accepted by EMNLP-2024, which achieves balanced convergence across various tasks.

 🔥🔥🔥 [2024/05/20] We released **MFTCoder v0.4**, mainly for MFTCoder-accelerate.
 It supports **QLoRA + DeepSpeed Zero3** and **QLoRA + FSDP** as options allowing you training very large models.
 It now supports new models like Qwen2, Qwen2-MoE, Starcoder2, Gemma, etc.

 🔥🔥🔥 [2024/05/20] Our paper [MFTCoder: Boosting Code LLMs with Multitask Fine-Tuning](https://arxiv.org/abs/2311.02303) has been accepted by KDD2024.